 Tips for How to Cook Grains

-It’s a good idea to give your grains a quick rinse before cooking.
+It’s a good idea to give your grains a quick rinse with a rice and grain colander before cooking.
 This will get rid of extra starch and help keep them from getting mushy.

 Adding salt to the water will bring more flavor.